UW-Macrostrat/Global-Geologic-Units/README.md

 Instructions for OS X are provided below, but it is not a requirement.
 However, development on a \*nix distribution is assumed, and the applications developed with this template will be run on Ubuntu.

 ### OS X
-OS X ships with GNU Make, `git`, and Python, but you will need to install `pip` and PostgreSQL.
+OS X is not required and our infrastructure is Linux-based.
+Mac OS X is a common *nix distribution that ships with GNU Make, `git`, and Python, but OS X users will need to install `pip` and PostgreSQL.

 To install `pip`:
 ````